 The map also includes many ferry routes, which is especially handy if you are travelling around the Mediterranean or the Baltic Sea.
 On the reverse of the map is an enlargement of Central Europe, which focuses in more detail on the area from Paris in the west to Budapest in the east.

 Published every two years, the latest is the 18th edition of the Rail Map of Europe, which was published in 2011.
 It was also the last.
 Thomas Cook abandoned its publishing business in July 2013.
-The publication of Thomas Cook’s rail timetable will be continued by former members of the editorial team, but it is not clear whether the same goes for the rail map.
+The publication of Thomas Cook’s rail timetable is continued by former members of the editorial team as the “European Rail Timetable”, but the rail map is not yet available.

 The Rail Map of Europe includes the British Isles, but Thomas Cook also had a more detailed Rail Map of Britain and Ireland on offer.
 It, too, was published every two years, with the latest 7th edition being that of 2011.
-Both maps were only available in paper format.
+This map is for sale at the European Rail Timetable.

 Kümmerly+Frey Railmap Europe